Das ist doch alles kinderleicht, oder doch nicht?

 At the beginning, posting for a company can be frightening, so you probably choose to rather post on the ‘safe side’, formal, logical and authoritative.
 This may not be the voice of the brand or the best way to reach your audience.

 Like in real life, no one wants to be talked down to, write on your audience’s level.
+Make use of an online word counter to cut short your article by removing the redundant words and making a few changes.
 Compose several versions of one update, show them to your supervisor to get a feel for the level of language required – as well as the brand voice.

 Learn what is considered appropriate ‘brand voice’ and what isn’t.
 Know the goals and mission of your employer, internalize what they are all about and make it interesting.
 There is no such thing as a boring topic – don’t be afraid to take (calculated) risks!